arinal/imgrement-proto/README.md

 ```
 Only 1 write and `DAMN` is found 21 times, the first 3 and a single batch of 18 damns.

 Our last trial would be creating a large file, something like 12KB.
-Why not MBs or GBs?
-Because we just want to see the pattern :)
 ```
 # dmesg -C
 # dd if=/dev/urandom of=/mnt/random bs=1024 count=12